Get Involved

 Internships

-An internship is supervised field work relevant to some area of probability or statistics.
+An internship is supervised field work relevant to some area of probability, statistics, or data science.
 Internships typically take place outside the Department of Statistics.
 Internships allow students to explore careers of interest while also gaining hands-on experience and transferable skills.

 Undergraduate students may complete an internship and earn credits toward their major by enrolling in STAT 4190.
 Field Study Internship.
 Your internship may be with another academic department, a regional business, a government agency, or a non-profit organization.